·AI Mode / GA4 / AI traffic / Measurement / GEO

 Inside Google's search results, "AI Mode" — where an AI answers your question directly — has been spreading.
-The natural question is: when someone arrives from AI Mode, which channel do they show up under in GA4 (Google Analytics 4)?
-It's tempting to assume "they should all group under some AI-related channel," but it isn't that simple.
-AI Mode is a feature inside Google Search, so a visit that comes from it is treated as having Google as its referrer, and it's likely to land in Organic Search — or in Direct — rather than in an AI-specific channel.
-This article lays out where AI Mode traffic falls in GA4, and why reading "the AI-channel number equals all of AI" makes you undercount revenue, in plain terms as of July 2026.
-The specifics can still change, so check the latest official information before you make a call.
+Yet open GA4 (Google Analytics 4) and the growth in AI traffic is nowhere to be found.
+AI Mode is a feature inside Google Search, so a visit that comes from it is treated as having Google as its referrer, and it lands in Organic Search — or in Direct — rather than in an AI-specific channel.
+This article lays out where AI Mode traffic falls in GA4, and why reading "the AI-channel number equals all of AI" makes you undercount revenue, in plain terms.

 This article in brief#

-A visit that arrives from an AI Mode answer is treated as having Google as its referrer, so in GA4 it's likely to land in Organic Search
+A visit that arrives from an AI Mode answer is treated as having Google as its referrer, so in GA4 it lands in Organic Search

 When the referrer isn't carried over, it falls into Direct too.
 It doesn't necessarily gather into a channel you can identify as AI